rayures/deluge/README.md

 Set the [timezone](https://en.wikipedia.org/wiki/Tz_database).

 `-e D_UID:1000 -e D_GID:1000`
-User and group id of the user running deluged.
+User and group id of the user running deluged and deluge-web.
 All files downloaded by deluged
 will be owned by that user.
 1000 is the default id of the first "human" user
 on debian/ubuntu/rhel7.
 You can see your id by typing *id* inside of a terminal.